QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg.get_sample()  # will raise an exception if "instr_server" was not found in ``contexts``
 >>> 60.1239025839

-..
-I wonder if it would be better to not return a list of tuple[str, str] from `discover_peer_contexts()`, but instead return a structured datatype or even a NamedTuple instead.
-..
-Currently, the caller has to remember what the fields in the tuple mean.
-..
-I also wonder if this context discovery could not be done for the user instead, through a function like `find_context(name:str) -> Context | None` or similar.

 A simple QMI measurement script
 -------------------------------